Wernasho/hiximai/README.md

 Hiximai:
 $:desktop>folder>subfolder

-Very readable, ins't it?
+Very readable, isn't it?
-And, yeah, I know what you're thiking, I'll tell you what the hell does `$` mean.
+And, yeah, I know what you're thinking, I'll tell you what the hell does `$` mean.

 ### 💿 Disks

 Well, to make it short: `$` is the root disk, the one where the system is installed.
-All additional disks other than `$` will recieve a numeric order, starting from one up to...
+All additional disks other than `$` will receive a numeric order, starting from one up to...
 Er... idk, 10?
 Why would you need more than ten disks?

 ---